AFishingAddiction/AFishingAddiction.github.io/_posts/2014-06-02-3-largemouth-bass-observations.md

 excerpt: It was gorgeous weather on the last day of May and a great day to go fishing.
 During the little fishing time I had, I made a few observations about the largemouth bass I caught and was attempting to catch.
 layout: post
 redirect_from: /2014/06/02/3-largemouth-bass-observations/
+excerpt: During the little fishing time I had that day, I made a few largemouth bass observations from the ones I caught and the ones I was attempting to catch.
 categories:
   - Catch
 tags: